gVenn: Proportional Venn diagrams for genomic regions and gene set overlaps

 We start by loading the package:

-1. Load example ChIP-seq genomic regions
+1. Load example ChIP-seq peak sets (genomic)

-We use the dataset
+We use the dataset a549_chipseq_peaks,

-example consensus peak subsets for MED1,
+which contains example consensus peak subsets for MED1,

 BRD4, and GR after dexamethasone